arduino/docs-content/content/micropython/03.micropython/modulinos/01.installation/installation.md

 ![MicroPython Labs](./assets/microPythonLabs.png)

 Select the board and press select "connect".
-You should, now be connected to your Arduino board.
+We should now be connected to our Arduino board.

-***If you experience any issues, try disconnecting and connecting the board again and reinstall MicroPython using the [MicroPython Installer](https://labs.arduino.cc/en/labs/micropython-installer).***
+***If we experience any issues, try disconnecting and connecting the board again and reinstall MicroPython using the [MicroPython Installer](https://labs.arduino.cc/en/labs/micropython-installer).***

 To verify that the Modulino package has been installed correctly, click on the file icon in the top bar of the Labs editor.

-You should see a folder called `lib` and a file called `boot.py`.
-Go ahead and press on the `lib` folder and you should see several files and a folder called `modulino`.
+We should see a folder called `lib` and a file called `boot.py`.
+Go ahead and press on the `lib` folder and we should see several files and a folder called `modulino`.

 ![MicroPython Lab Files](./assets/microPythonLabsFiles.png)

-If you see this, it means the package has been installed successfully.
+If we see this, it means the package has been installed successfully.

 ## Next Steps

-Now that you have successfully installed everything it's time to program your first Modulino.
+Now that we have successfully installed everything it's time to program our first Modulino.
 Below are links to the documentation for all Modulinos.
 They are also accessible in the side menu at [Arduino Docs - MicroPython](https://docs.arduino.cc/micropython/), under "Modulinos".

 - [Modulino Distance](/micropython/modulinos/modulino-distance)
 - [Modulino Pixels](/micropython/modulinos/modulino-pixels)